-The 2016 year of programming has included the following conferences, lectures, and performances.
+The 2016 year of programming included the following conferences, lectures, and performances.
 Please check out the What is the 21st Century Essay?
 Blog for a unique window into each event written by Providence-based writer and historian Jane Gerhard:

 ● Friday, September 23: Silvered: Tracing Gorham at Mashapaug Pond

 Part of a series of short films celebrating the ecology, history, and culture of Mashapaug Pond.
-A multimedia experience by Erik Carlson and Erik Gould shown at J.T.
+A multimedia experience by Erik Carlson and Erik Gould was shown at J.T.
 Owens Park on the UPP Arts! floating sculpture screen.

 ● November 4, 2016: “Writing Nature” with Akiko Busch

 Akiko Busch, author of The Incidental Steward, discussed the way that essay form promotes a kind of collaborative thinking, accommodating both sciences and humanities at a Providence Athenaeum Salon.
 Mining the works of groundbreaking naturalists for their ruminations on the relationship of science, literature, and human emotion, she looks for evidence of how the practice of citizen science, as it is practiced by naturalists today, generates a new manner of observation and documentation.

 ● November 19, 2016: Of Nature Composed, a signature Aurea Premiere